knee-koh/MarIOnette/README.md

 ### Requirements
-- Blender 3.2 or above (Versions as early as 3.0 have been tested to work)
+- Blender 3.0 or above
 - Arduino 2.0 (Earlier versions have also been tested to work)
     - Install the following libraries for Arduino:
         - AccelStepper
         - PWMServo
         - Adafruit_Neopixel
+        - Dynamixel2Arduino

 ### Installation on Mac
 1. Download the Marionette.zip file from the Blender Plugin folder